Jun

 Furthermore, the rebellion of 1414 was not in sync with the will of God, the LORD of hosts.
 You see, England, through Henry V and technology of the English longbow, was to punish France at Agincourt one year later.
 Agincourt (1415) together with Poitiers (1356) and also Crécy (1346) had to systematically cut down the knights of France, for among them were the Templars and their kind that had escaped the wrath of King Philip IV of France (1268-1314) – the same Templar organisation of Isaiah 23, the knights who secretly became Satanists when they were in Jerusalem at Al Aqsa mosque.

-Anyway, Hal who becomes Henry V in The King remarks, “Know now you will be watched over by an altogether different king” (ref.
+And when he is given this power over his nation, he remarks, “Now you will be watched over by an altogether different king” (ref.
 1).

 And he that overcometh, and keepeth my works unto the end, to him will I give power over the nations: And he shall rule them with a rod of iron; as the vessels of a potter shall they be broken to shivers: even as I received of my Father.